zfox23/zachDiscordBot/README.md

 2. A Discord account
 3. A Discord bot token
     - Use a [guide like this](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) if you don't know what this means.
+4. A YouTube API token
+    - You can get one of those via the [Google Developer Console](https://console.developers.google.com/apis/api/youtube.googleapis.com/credentials).

 ## Installation
 1. Clone this repo
 2. Rename `authTemplate.json` to `auth.json`
-3. Inside `auth.json`, replace `YOUR_DISCORD_BOT_TOKEN_HERE` with your, uh, Discord bot token
+3. Inside `auth.json`, replace `YOUR_DISCORD_BOT_TOKEN_HERE` with your Discord bot token
+4. Inside `auth.json`, replease `YOUR_YOUTUBE_API_TOKEN_HERE` with your YouTube API token
-4. Run `npm install` from a command prompt in your repo directory
+5. Run `npm install` from a command prompt in your repo directory
     - If you get an error about python, make sure you have Python 2.7 installed and set in PATH (or use `npm config set python <path to python.exe>`)
-5. Run `node ./zachBot.js` from a command prompt in your repo directory
+6. Run `node ./zachBot.js` from a command prompt in your repo directory
-6. Celebrate and enjoy this cool bot 🎉
+7. Celebrate and enjoy this cool bot 🎉

 ## Code
 Have a look through `zachBot.js` if you're curious about how this bot works.
 All of the code is commented quite thoroughly.